 Shower room with walk-in shower with drench shower head, basin and WC.FIRST FLOOR

 Fabulous sitting room with glass wall offering superb view across the river to the Berwick Bridge, books and games.

 Access to Whitesand Shiel is via a concrete track which is usable by all vehicles other than in severe weather conditions.
-Please do not hesitate to give us a ring if you have any concerns.
+The access road is steep in parts and does involve exiting the vehicle to open the access gate on a steep section.
+This may be difficult for guests with restricted mobility.
+Please do not hesitate to contact us if you have any concerns.